-Locke introduces the doctrine of abstract ideas as a way to replace the rationalists's posit of innate ideas with an appeal to psychological capacities.
+Locke introduces the doctrine of abstract ideas as a way to replace the rationalists' posit of innate ideas with an appeal to psychological capacities.

-Berkeley denies the doctrine of abstract ideas, and argues that the belief in the existence of the material world is based on mistaken reliance on the doctrine of abstract ideas.
+Berkeley denies the doctrine of abstract ideas and argues that the belief in the existence of the material world is based on mistaken reliance on that doctrine.